porrey/PdfDocuments/README.md

 ## Simple Code Example

-The source for the simple example can be in the Examples folder of the project source code.
+The source code for the simple example can be found in the Examples folder of the project source code.

 ### Add the NuGet package